Mueller Calls Trump’s Bluff With Reported Probe Into His Finances

 The special counsel’s probe, ostensibly about digging into potential ties between the Trump campaign and the Kremlin’s efforts to influence last year’s election, has expanded to include “a broad range of transactions involving Trump’s businesses as well as those of his associates,” Bloomberg says.

 Among the topics of interest to the special counsel are the 2013 Miss Universe pageant, which was held in Moscow, and the purchase of Trump properties by Russian oligarchs.
-Some business dealings of Commerce Secretary Wilbur Ross and Trump’s son-in-law, Jared Kushner, are also being investigated.
+Some business dealings of Commerce

+secretary Wilbur Ross and Trump’s son-in-law, Jared Kushner, are also being investigated.

 By delving into Trump’s business ties with Russian actors, Mueller is continuing work started by former Manhattan U.S. Attorney Preet Bharara, who was fired by Trump in March.